micropython/micropython/cc3200/README.md

 ```

 ## Regarding old revisions of the CC3200-LAUNCHXL
-First silicon (pre-release) revisions of the CC3200 had issues with the ram blocks, and Micro Python cannot run
+First silicon (pre-release) revisions of the CC3200 had issues with the ram blocks, and MicroPython cannot run
 there.
 Make sure to use a **v4.1 (or higer) LAUNCHXL board** when trying this port, otherwise it won't work.

 ## Flashing the CC3200